What you should know about sexual harassment: Dubai and UAE laws

-Sexual harassment is defined as any unwanted and unsolicited attention pressed upon a person regarding their gender.
-It includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical acts resulting in the victim feeling uncomfortable and violated.
+Sexual harassment is defined as any unwanted and unsolicited attention directed towards a person regarding their gender.
+It includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical acts that make the victim feel uncomfortable and violated.

 Sexual harassment is an umbrella term covering all forms of unwelcome attention regarding a person’s gender.
 It covers the physical, verbal and non-verbal aspects of such unwelcome attention and can take any of the following forms: